hankbao/libreboot/docs/depthcharge/index.md

 CrOS security model is available on the dedicated page.

-In spite of the CrOS security model, depthcharge won\'t allow booting kernels without verifying their signature and booting from external media or legacy payload unless explicitly allowed: see [configuring verified boot parameters](#configuring_verified_boot_parameters).
+In spite of the CrOS security model, depthcharge won't allow booting kernels without verifying their signature and booting from external media or legacy payload unless explicitly allowed: see [configuring verified boot parameters](#configuring_verified_boot_parameters).